 Course Description: The Advanced Short Course on Publication Management is designed to address the challenges facing managing editors and publication managers who are already experienced in managing a journal or publication program.
 Previous enrollment in the more basic Short Course on Publication Management is encouraged but is not a prerequisite.
 The course presumes familiarity with basic areas of management including managing people, communications, and workflow; an understanding of production processes and interactions with vendors; and experience working with editorial boards or other publication bodies as well as editors-in-chief, authors, reviewers, and other stakeholders.
-Discussions may cover topics related to leadership, vision, and strategic planning; effective meeting planning; media training, including social media; verbal and nonverbal communications in the business world; change management, including interactions with parent organizations; staff development and mentoring; data sources for reporting and third party metrics; and recent developments and challenges in publishing.
+Discussions will cover topics related to leadership, vision, and strategic planning; effective meeting planning; verbal and nonverbal communications in the business world; change management, including interactions with parent organizations; staff development and mentoring; data sources for reporting and third party metrics; and recent developments and challenges in publishing.
 Discussions will include opportunities for attendees to share practical strategies, and attendees are encouraged to bring specific questions or topics for discussion.
 Active participation and exchange of ideas are encouraged.

 Who Should Attend: Experienced managing editors and those in other senior management positions in journal publishing.

 Andrea Kunz: TBD; Managing Editor, Journal for ImmunoTherapy of Cancer

 Angela Cochran: Data-Driven Decisions; VP, Publishing, American Society of Clinical Oncology

 Amy McPherson: Engaging Early Career Researchers; Director of Publications, Botanical Society of America

 Patty Baskin: Influencing Innovation in Your Journals and Networking for Leaders; Executive Editor, Neurology Journals